pachterlab/kite/README.md

 |IgG1_control_TotalSeqB|ACTCACTGGAGTCTC|
 |IgG2b_control_TotalSeqB| ATCACATCGTTGCCA|

 Now run featuremap.py, which creates a mismatch FASTA file and a mismatch t2g file for the experiment.
+Here the `--header` flag is used to indicate the header in the first row of FeatureBarcodes.csv.
 In this case the mismatch files each have 782 entries and by default are named FeaturesMismatch.t2g and FeaturesMismatch.fa.
 ```
-$ ./kite/featuremap/featuremap.py FeatureBarcodes.csv
+$ ./kite/featuremap/featuremap.py FeatureBarcodes.csv --header
 ```
 __Note:__ kallisto only accepts odd values for the k-mer length, so if your Feature Barcodes are even in length, add a constant base on either side before running featuremap.py.
 For example, append an __A__ base to the CD3_TotalSeqB barcode AACAAGACCCTTGAG &rarr; AACAAGACCCTTGAGA